Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 Over/Under Insights

-- Army has combined with its opponents to put up more than 57.5 points in four of 12 games this season.
+- Army and its opponents have gone over the current 54.5-point total in four of 12 games this season.

-- Missouri's games have gone over 57.5 points in eight of 12 chances this season.
+- Missouri and its opponents have combined to score more than 54.5 points in eight of 12 games this season.

-- Wednesday's over/under is 5.8 points lower than the two team's combined 63.3 points per game average.

-- These two squads combine to allow 57 points per game, 0.5 fewer than this contest's over/under.
+- The combined points per game average of the two teams, 63.3, is 8.8 points greater than Wednesday's over/under.

+- The 57 points per game these two squads have surrendered to opponents this season are 2.5 more than the 54.5 total in this contest.

-- The average total in Black Knights games this season is 48.2, 9.3 points fewer than Wednesday's total of 57.5 .
+- Black Knights games have an average total of 48.2 points this season, 6.3 fewer than Wednesday's over/under.

-- The 57.5-point total for this game is 3.9 points below the 61.4 points per game average total in Tigers games this season.
+- The 54.5-point total for this game is 6.9 points below the 61.4 points per game average total in Tigers games this season.

 Army Stats and Trends

-- Army has six wins against the spread in 12 games this season.
+- Army has played 12 games, with six wins against the spread.

-- The Black Knights have been favored by 4 points or more seven times this season and have covered the spread in two of them.
+- The Black Knights have been favored by 6.5 points or more six times this season and have covered the spread in two of them.

-- Army's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Army is 2-3 against the spread and 4-1 overall in games when it records more than 34.7 points.
+- Army is 2-3 against the spread and 4-1 overall this season when the team records more than 34.7 points.

-- In games that Army piles up more than 445.3 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Army piles up more than 445.3 yards, the team is 1-2 against the spread and 2-1 overall.

 - The Black Knights have turned the ball over eight times this season, eight fewer than the Tigers have forced (16).